- American Bladesmiths Society Master Bladesmith

 Kevin and I helped to draw up a marking schedule to be used by the Knifemakers' Guild of Southern Africa's evaluation committee in order to allow forged knives to be recognized and for people to attain guild membership by submitting forged knives.
 In 2003 I was the first person to pass their Guild evaluation using forged blades.
 Kevin and I both became Master Bladesmiths at the Blade Show in Atlanta, U.S.A in June 2003.
 I was the second lady Master Bladesmith in the world, (there are now four of us).
 Kevin and I were the first married couple Master Smiths (Haley and Adam DesRosiers are now the second) and the only two ABS Mastersmiths on the African Continent.

 Watch the Slide show Horses & Tigerfish I am passionate about horses and have passed my Module 1 and 2 EQASA (Equestrian Qualifications Authority of Southern Africa) exams.
-I don't ride much any more due to arthritis in my hips and bad hands, but love training my horses to do tricks.
+I still ride whenever I can and love training my horses to do tricks.
 Bowie the Brilliant, did more than 40 tricks and Valient the sheep did 10.
 Sadly Bowie died in 2019 and Val was stolen in 2020.
 I love fly fishing and collecting and using side-saddles.

 Moving to Belfast and combining our workshops has been the most wonderful experience.
 To leave the stress of city life for the tranquillity of country living has been the best decision we have ever made.
 Our creativity and productivity increased tenfold and having my horses with me all the time has made my life complete.
 I'm sure even the horses are glad to be out of the city.